arunkp1986/SniP/README.md

   4. Execute the benchmar_run binary to get the trace of your benchmark program as follows from the inside of driver_program folder:
       > **./benchmark_run**

   On Successfull execution of driver program, you will get trace file **pinatrace.out** as provided inside our Pin tool.
-This file name may differe on the basis of your supplied output file name in the Pin tool.
+This file name may differ on the basis of your supplied output file name in the Pin tool.
 You can also use **dmesg** to see the stack ranges indentified by the monitor module.